oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 Attacker A4 in (#secmodel)) can break the security provided by this mechanism.
 Currently, `S256` is the only such method.

+When an authorization code arrives at the token endpoint, the authorization server MUST do the following check:

+1. If there was a `code_challenge` in the authorization request for which this code was issued, there must be a `code_verifier` in the token request, and it MUST be verified according to the steps in {{access-token-request}}.
+(This is no change from the current behavior in {{RFC7636}}.)

+2. If there was no `code_challenge` in the authorization request, any request to the token endpoint containing a `code_verifier` MUST be rejected.

 Authorization servers MUST support the `code_challenge` and `code_verifier` parameters.

 Authorization servers MUST provide a way to detect their support for